ElizabethFoxRobotics/Finger-Optimization-Matlab/README.txt

-code for optimizing finger parameters (link lenghts and base angles relative to joints) to maximize shape; some methods use MATLAB's Deep Learning Toolbox
+code for optimizing finger parameters (link lenghts and base angles relative to joints) to maximize shape; some methods use MATLAB's Deep Learning Toolbox and Global Optimization Toolbox